 But seriously, placebos and the placebo effect are a fascinating phenomenon that is particularly relevant to Parkinson’s Disease.
 Placebos aren’t just in research studies, they are all around us.
 And personally, I think that understanding how and why they affect us gives us the opportunity to create our own placebo effects.

-In a nutshell, the placebo effect is the big challenge in phase 3 of a clinical trial for a new drug or treatment.
-In these so-called double blind studies, there is one group that receives the treatment and another group that receives a fake treatment known as the placebo.
+From the first time I read about it, I’ve been fascinated by the placebo effect.
+The placebo effect is a big challenge in clinical trials for a new drug or treatment.
+In these so-called double blind studies, there is one group of patients that receives the treatment and another group that receives a fake treatment known as the placebo.
 The patients, and those evaluating the patients do not know who is receiving the real treatment or the placebo until the end of the study.
 For a treatment to be deemed effective, the patients who received the treatment need to fare better than the placebo group in a statistically significant way.
 In other words, the treatment being tested has to prove that it’s better than nothing…a challenge that is surprisingly difficult to meet.